-For example, if you sign up for Credit Karma or Credit Sesame, which are free credit score providers, inquiries will show up on your credit report each month but won’t count against you in any way.
 You may also see credit inquiries from insurance companies if you got a few quotes recently.
 Again, these do not affect your credit score because they do not involve credit of any kind.

 Any pre-approved offers you qualify will also be soft inquiries, meaning they don’t count against you.
 And occasional check-ups from existing creditors also fall into this category, as do background checks from employers.

 It should even say explicitly on the credit report that “the following inquiries do not affect your credit score.”
 They’re just there to let you know that a company is actively pulling your records.

 Now suppose you already have a credit card open with a company and they want to keep tabs on you.
 If they do a credit check just to see how things are going in your life, it won’t lower your credit score.
 Why?

 Because you didn’t initiate the request and you’re not actively looking for new credit.
 They’re simply checking up on you.

 The same is true of companies researching your credit profile and subsequently sending you so-called pre-approved or pre-screened offers; it won’t hurt your credit score.

 In all these instances, you did nothing to prompt the credit check, so you won’t be penalized in any way.